harness/developer-hub/tutorials/cd-pipelines/kubernetes/helm-chart.md

    - Verify that the delegate is installed successfully and can connect to the Harness Manager.

-You can also [Install Harness Delegate on Kubernetes or Docker](/tutorials/platform/install-delegate/) _Terraform Helm Provider_ or _Kubernetes Manifest_.
+You can also [Install Harness Delegate on Kubernetes or Docker](/docs/platform/delegates/install-delegates/install-delegate) using a _Terraform Helm Provider_ or _Kubernetes Manifest_.

 ### Create a secret